atrinh0/spiro/README.md

 <img src="images/success.png" width="640">

-It appears to be successful, however after a short while, an email was received.
+It appeared to be successful, however after a short while, an email was received.

 <img src="images/email.png" width="640">